 Thinner tires generally have less rolling resistance, which means they require less effort to maintain speed.
 They also tend to be lighter in weight, which can be an advantage on hilly terrain.

-However, thinner tires are also more susceptible to punctures and can be less comfortable to ride on rough roads.
+They are also more susceptible to punctures and can be less comfortable to ride on rough roads.
 They may also require higher air pressure, which can make them feel less stable.

-What Size Tires Do Pro Cyclists Use?
+What Size Do Pro Cyclists Use?

 Most pro cyclists tend to use tires that are between 23 and 25mm in width.
-The wider tires offer more comfort and stability, while the narrower tires are lighter weight and offer less rolling resistance.
+The wider ones offer more comfort and stability, while the narrower are lighter weight and offer less rolling resistance.
 Ultimately, it is up to the individual cyclist to decide what tire width works best for them.

 In the comparison between the two tire sizes, the nuanced distinctions become evident when considering the 28mm and 32mm options.

-There are pros and cons to both thin tires and thicker tires on bicycles.
+There are pros and cons to both thin and thicker tires on bicycles.
 It really depends on the type of riding you do as to which one is better for you.
 If you mainly ride on paved surfaces, then thinner tires may be the way to go.